mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Experiments

 \subsection{Evaluation Tasks and Setup}

-We evaluate our model on a range of languages on (1) classification-style VQA and image understanding tasks, where the model generates a short answer in response to a question or hypothesis and (2) image captioning tasks, where the model produces image captions.
-For VQA and image captioning, we made sure that no evaluation instances were used in re-alignment training.
-In contrast to VQA and captioning, the model was not exposed to image understanding tasks in re-alignment training: these thus test the model's cross-task generalization abilities.
+We evaluate our model on a range of languages on (1) classification-style VQA and image understanding tasks, where the model generates a short answer in response to a question or premise and (2) image captioning tasks, where the model describes an image.
+For VQA and image captioning, we ensured that no evaluation instances were used in re-alignment training.
+In contrast to VQA and image captioning, the model was not exposed to image understanding during re-alignment: these tasks thus test the model's cross-task generalization abilities.
 To generate outputs, we use beam search with the beam width of $5$ and a length penalty of $-1$ for classification-style tasks to encourage short answers.
 We provide the exact instruction-tuning templates for each task/dataset in \S\ref{sec:appendix:evaluation_data}.

-\textbf{Image Captioning}: XM3600 \citep{thapliyal_crossmodal-3600_2022} is a captioning dataset covering 36 languages, 3600 images, and $\sim$2 captions per image and language. xFlickrCo \citep{bugliarello_iglue_2022-1} combines the 1000 Flickr30k \citep{plummer_flickr30k_2015} test images with 1000 images from the MSCOCO \citep{lin_microsoft_2014} test split\footnote{These MSCOCO captions were created from scratch and not by translating existing MSCOCO captions so this does not constitute leakage from the MSCOCO data of the training mix.} and writes one new caption for each image in 8 languages.
-The English xFlickrCo results use the standard Flickr30k test split with no MSCOCO images and 5 reference captions.
-We use CIDEr \citep{vedantam_cider_2015} as evaluation metric computed with the pycocoeval libary.\footnote{\url{https://github.com/salaniz/pycocoevalcap}} For Chinese, Japanese, and Thai, which do not use white space for tokenization, we use the default spaCy 3.5.3 segmenter for the respective languages; our results on those languages are thus \textit{not directly comparable} to previous work -- which, unfortunately, does not disclose the used tokenizer \citep{thapliyal_crossmodal-3600_2022,chen_pali_2022,chen_pali-x_2023}.
+\textbf{Image Captioning}: XM3600 \citep{thapliyal_crossmodal-3600_2022} is a captioning dataset covering 36 languages, 3600 images, and $\sim$2 captions per image and language. xFlickrCo \citep{bugliarello_iglue_2022-1} combines the 1000 Flickr30k \citep{plummer_flickr30k_2015} test images with 1000 images from the MSCOCO \citep{lin_microsoft_2014} test split\footnote{These captions were created from scratch and not by translating existing MSCOCO captions so this does not constitute leakage from the MSCOCO data of the training mix.} and provides one new caption for each image in 8 languages.
+For the English xFlickrCo results, we use the standard Flickr30k test split (i.e., without MSCOCO images and with 5 reference captions per image).
+We use CIDEr \citep{vedantam_cider_2015} as the evaluation metric\footnote{Implementation: \href{https://github.com/salaniz/pycocoevalcap}{pycocoeval}} For Chinese, Japanese, and Thai, which do not use white space for tokenization, we use the default spaCy 3.5.3 segmenter for the respective languages; our results on those languages are thus \textit{not directly comparable} to previous work -- which, unfortunately, does not disclose the used tokenizer \citep{thapliyal_crossmodal-3600_2022,chen_pali_2022,chen_pali-x_2023}.